elshaw82/100daysofcode/README.md

 **Thoughts**: I always feel bad when I dont have a project to link to, but I find the days of studying and exercises really useful too!

 **Link(s) to work*

+### Day 45: June 08, 2020

+**Today's Progress**: Getting loopy!
+Finished the loop module today, covering for, for in, for of and while loops.
+They make sense, but I feel like I would have a more solid understanding if I were using them in a real world scenario.
+Module 10 covers more difficult practice exercises, so I'm sure I'll get to see them in action.

+**Thoughts**: Again, no work to link  to as most of today involved practice exercises and a lot of tutorials.
+The next module should produce some links :)

+**Link(s) to work*